sentilo/sentilo/docs/technical_faq.rst

 --------------

-Maps is not showing up in Catalog application
+Google Maps is not showing up in Catalog application
 ---------------------------------------------

 Recently Google changed it policy regarding Maps key.
 Please go to